bdambrosio/AllTheWorldAPlay/README.md

 5/27/2024
 - World updates now show in main dialog so they aren't such a surprise.
 - **Talk to the characters!** When in step mode click 'Inject' and enter 'Character-name, question', e.g. Samantha, do you think it is a coincidence that you and Joe are here together?
-For now, all characters hear your response, but they know you aren't talking to them.
+For now, other character hears the response, but they know the character isn't talking to them.

 ![Play screenshot](images/lost.jpg)
 - 5/27/2024 - BTW, if a character is suddenly interacting with an unexpected person or object, check 'World' in the upper right - the world evolves too, and unexpected things can happen!